kennethchu-statcan/covid19/303-occupancy-ottawa/README.md

    <img src="./supplementary/cutoff-2021-01-11/plot-occupancy-cowplot-01-Ottawa.png" width="900">

-   Top panel: The vertical red bars illustrate the observed Ottawa COVID-19 daily **new hospital admissions**.
+   Top panel: The vertical red bars illustrate the observed Ottawa COVID-19 daily **new hospital admission counts**.
    The dark blue ribbon indicates the 95% credibility interval of the estimated *expected*
-   Ottawa COVID-19 daily new hospital admissions, while the light blue indicates the 50% credibility interval.
+   Ottawa COVID-19 daily new hospital admission counts, while the light blue indicates the 50% credibility interval.
    The vertical dashed line towards the right indicates the training data cut-off, which is 2021-01-11 in the plot above.